Confidence sets for phylogenetic trees: Discussion

 \subsection{Extension to incorporate tree uncertainty}

-It is important to note that the trees that we consider as data points will generally be estimated, not known exactly.
+It is important to note that the trees that we consider as data points will generally be estimated, not known exactly \citep{holmes2003statistics}.
 Thus inherent in each observation is a possibly differing measure of certainty.
-We conjecture that this could be incorporated into the above procedure using the statistical framework of metaanalysis to account for measurement error, similar to a recent innovation in modelling biodiversity \cite{betta1}.
-This will result in a more realistic framework for the log map, though an additional variance component needs to be incorporated into the normality proof and thus this is not a trivial extension of the procedure described here.
-This is an important limitation to note, and the author is continuing research in this direction.
+We conjecture that this could be incorporated into the above procedure using the statistical framework of metaanalysis \citep{betta1}, and we are continuing research in this direction.